Pauwlo/Bro/Install/README.md

 Select region and keyboard layout(s).

-Make sure you're still offline, and create a local account.
+Make sure you stay offline (click on `I don't have internet` then `Continue with limited setup`), so you can create a local account.
 With a password, please!

 Use secret questions if you feel like needing them.
 I don't.
-I usually just type some long and random suite of letters and numbers.
+I usually just type some long and random string of letters and numbers.

 Decline all "recommended" settings, such as activity history, Cortana, speech recognition, location, etc.